 Ghouta, Syria is being destroyed.
-The news from Ghouta is all about death and destruction.
-But Ghouta's past was all about beauty and fertility – when its very name meant an oasis filled with green.
+The latest news tells of at least 40 residents killed in a chemical weapons attack.
+But Ghouta's past was all about beauty, and its very name meant "green oasis."

 Even if Syria's armed conflict is somehow resolved, new proxy conflicts between regional actors are emerging on the country's soil.